Credential Guard - Amazon Elastic Compute Cloud

 To launch an instance using the Amazon EC2 console

-Follow the steps to Launch an instance using the new launch instance wizard while specifying a supported instance type and preconfigured Windows AMI.
+Follow the steps to launch an instance, specifying a supported instance type and a preconfigured Windows AMI.

 AWS CLI